 When the sun hits your skin, your body makes vitamin D. It’s exactly why this nutrient is called the “sunshine vitamin.”

 As for dietary sources?
-Very few foods have vitamin D. The best options are fatty fish and
+Very few foods have vitamin D. The best options are fatty fish and fortified milk, while egg yolks and beef liver have small amounts.
+Caviar will add to this intake.

 In the body, vitamin D is needed for optimal calcium absorption.
 This will strengthen your bones and prevent diseases like osteoporosis.
 It’ll also help communication between nerve cells and enhance the immune system.10